 Check back to this page soon for updates or sign up to our newsletter for updates straight into your inbox.
 You can also follow us on Facebook, Twitter and Instagram where we’ll announce the open date.

 One question we get a lot is 'How many photos can I enter?' - There is no limit so you'll be able to enter as many as you like.
 You'll also be able to put any entries forward for our special Climate Crisis Capture Awards (see below for more info).

 SWCP Photographer of the Year 2021 Key Dates

 Announcement: March 2022

 Meet last year's winner

 Let us introduce you to photographer extraordinaire Lee Searle, SWCP Photographer of the Year 2020 who won the competition with this incredible shot at Porthcurno, West Cornwall.

-Lee Searle, a photographer from Penzance has been named the South West Coast Path Photographer of the Year 2020 for a breath-taking scene snapped during a stormy winter’s day
+Lee Searle, a photographer from Penzance was named the South West Coast Path Photographer of the Year 2020 for a breath-taking scene snapped during a stormy winter’s day

-The winning photograph, taken on a section of the Coast Path overlooking Porthcurno beach beat tough competition from over 1,300 other entries from across the south west region.
-Lee takes home not only the title, but a £500 voucher thanks to sustainable kit provider Finisterre.
+Lee's photo was taken on a section of the Coast Path overlooking Porthcurno beach and beat tough competition from over 1,300 other entries from across the South West region.
+Lee took home not only the title, but a £500 voucher thanks to sustainable kit provider Finisterre.